Tang-Li-Jen/Power-outage-prediction-competition/README.md

 ## Measure
 Accuracy based on **Morisita-Horn similarity index**
 ## Method
+### Feature Engineering
+The competition encouraged us to collect features from government open data.
+All the open data we used are in reference.
 We just show the key datasets and features below:
-1. Typhoon
+1. Typhoon Track
 2. Wind
 3. Rainfall
-4. Typhoon Track
-5. Utility Pole
+4. Utility Pole
+### Modeling
 ## Result
 We are team **下次再加油** and got 6th prize in leaderboard
 ![image](https://github.com/Tang-Li-Jen/Power-outage-prediction-competition/blob/master/images/rank.PNG)